- Products: GenoVive Weight Management DNA Test, meal delivery

 SelfDecode: The best option for health-focused DNA analysis with personalized reports and recommendations to improve your quality of life.

-Those who can afford the GenoVive diet program may in fact have some success with it.
-But, it is still possible to find other diet and nutrition programs that offer great guidance in a healthy lifestyle, and allow you to achieve your weight loss goals at a much more affordable rate.
+It is still possible to find other diet and nutrition programs that offer great guidance in a healthy lifestyle, and allow you to achieve your weight loss goals at a much more affordable rate.

 GenoVive only looks at 24 genetic markers to make their recommendations, which is a fraction of what other companies such as SelfDecode analyzes.
 SelfDecode is the only direct to consumer company that uses AI in genomics to give genetic risk scores and truly personalized recommendations based on all relevant markers.
 The SelfDecode Weight DNA Wellness Report alone looks at up to over 455,000 genetic variants to give you the most accurate and science-based reports.

 - FitnessGenes Review: Can Your DNA Improve Your Workouts?

 - GenoVive Review: Is DNA the Key to Your Diet and Exercise?

 - PURE Genetic Lifestyle Review: Can a DNA Test Help With Weight Loss?

 - Nutrition Genome Review: Can DNA Improve Your Diet?

 - dnaPower Review: Can These DNA Tests Improve Your Health?